9-Day Western Cape Birding Tour

 After lunch we will continue exploring the park until late afternoon, including the western side on the Atlantic coast (season dependent).
 Here we may see a selection of wildlife that is entirely different to their terrestrial counterparts.
 The most commonly spotted dolphin species here is the Heaviside’s Dolphin, and between August and January there are usually Southern Right Whales, but Humpback and Killer Whales may also skirt this coastline.

 In the late afternoon we will go to our accommodation in nearby Langebaan.
 We will have our farewell dinner somewhere in the town of and enjoy a good night’s sleep.

 We start the day with breakfast and unfortunately then pack our bags and check out of our guest house in Langebaan.

 On our final morning together we will again have some time in the West Coast National Park, looking for species we may have missed out on yesterday or earlier in the trip.

 Depending on the participants’ onward journey plans, we will decide on how much time to spend in the park and when to leave for Cape Town.

-The drive to the airport, for instance, is about 2 hours long, and to the V&A Waterfront about 90 minutes.
+The drive to the airport, for instance, is about 2 hours long, and to the shopping paradise that is the V&A Waterfront about 90 minutes.
 All routes down to Cape Town are via the beautiful coastal R27 road that skirts the Atlantic ocean, going past Africa’s only nuclear power station at Koeberg.
 This road also offers some stunning views of iconic Table Mountain.
 What a way to end this fantastic Cape birding tour!